Jerome Bettis advises NFL teammates on political differences

 How this reads through the lens of constitutional rights, free speech, and due process.

-Athletes retain rights to express political views under First Amendment protections while subject to team and league policies.
+Athletes retain First Amendment rights to political expression subject to league rules.

 AFBytes analysis is AI-assisted and generated from source metadata, article summaries, and topic context.
 It is intended to help readers think through implications, not replace the original reporting from foxnews.com.
 See our AI and Summary Disclosure for details.